 The area extends around 80 miles along the vast Sierra Madre Occidental and can be seen from a plane to Chihuahua.
 A journey to this place will take you around one and a half hours on a dirt road, leading you to the famous Cumbres de la Sinforosa” viewpoint.

 From here, you’ll have the best view of the landscape and Chihuahua City, which is over 1km deep from where you stand.

 If you are looking for the best connection with nature, this natural paradise offers exactly that.
 It is the 2nd deepest waterfall in the country and 20th globally.
 As such, it offers some of the most stunning sights in Copper Canyon.

-Additionally, there is also another waterfall nearby, Piedra Volada waterfall, which also offers stunning views.
+There’s a 1-mile-deep viewpoint on this waterfall, which gives you an even better view of the landscape.
+There is also another waterfall nearby, Piedra Volada waterfall, which also offers stunning views.
 So, while you visit Copper Canyon, make a point of visiting these two waterfalls.

 3. Ride the El Chepe Train

 The El Chepe train line is one of the best ways to get around and explore the vast landscape of Copper Canyon.
 This puts it among the most popular attractions in the area.

 The journey aboard this train will take you through some of the most stunning scenery in Mexico, including bridges, tunnels, and gorges.
 And as you sit back and enjoy the views, you’ll be able to learn about the history and culture of the region from your knowledgeable guide.